- ABOUT US

 “A Faith-Filled Heart”

-So far in our series we’ve looked at a servant’s and wounded healer’s heart, along with a heart that is filled with integrity, grace, forgiveness, and the Holy Spirit.
-Today we’re going to looking at a faith-filled heart, or a heart that is filled with faith.
+Today, in our series on the qualities of a Christian’s heart, we’re going to looking at a faith-filled heart, or a heart that is filled with faith.

-However, if a faith-filled heart is what we need, then the first thing we must ascertain is what exactly is faith.
+However, if a faith-filled heart is what we need, then the first thing we must determine is exactly what is faith.

-Oxford’s on-line dictionary says it is a, “Strong belief in God or in the doctrines of a religion, based on spiritual apprehension rather than proof.”
+Oxford’s dictionary says it is a “Strong belief in God or in the doctrines of a religion, based on spiritual apprehension rather than proof.”

-What we’re faced with in these definitions is they come up short as to what faith is, and so instead of going for some dictionary’s definition, let’s go the Bible’s description of faith as found in the book of Hebrews.
+What we’re faced with in these definitions are that they come up short as to what faith actually is, and so instead of going for some dictionary’s definition, let’s go the Bible’s description of faith as found in the book of Hebrews.

 “Now faith is the substance of things hoped for, the evidence of things not seen.”
 (Hebrews 11:1 NKJV)

-The word, “substance” in the Greek means to have a foundation or assurance.
+The word, “substance” in the Greek language means to have a foundation or the assurance of something.
 It’s having the guarantee of what we’re hoping for.

-The word, “evidence” in the Greek means to have a conviction concerning the truthfulness of something.
+The word, “evidence” in the Greek language means to have a conviction concerning the truthfulness of something.